 Pour one cup boiling water over 1/2 - 1 tsp. of dried hops and let steep for 5-10 minutes.
 Can add honey and drink hot at bedtime.

 Helpful Information About Hops

-We have enjoyed growing hops organically for over thirty years to produce organic rhizomes.
+We have enjoyed growing hops All Naturally for over thirty years to produce All Natural rhizomes without the use of environmentally harmful chemicals such as pesticides, herbicides and fungicides.
 It is absolutely fascinating to watch hop plants grow so vigorously, reaching lengths of up to 25 feet.
 Their use as ornamentals is limitless.
 They can be easily trained to grow up trellises to provide shade and privacy in the summer when it's hot, then because they die back in the fall, they are gone when we want all the sun we can get!
 I have seen them work really well trained to grow up poles to form a teepee.

 Brief History of Hops